neel/dhyara/README.md

 set(EXTRA_COMPONENT_DIRS ${CMAKE_CURRENT_SOURCE_DIR}/components)
 ```

-To configure the network parameters use `idf.py menuconfig` in the aplications directory and Go to *Component config > Dhyara ad hoc network*
+To configure the network parameters use `idf.py menuconfig` in the aplications directory and Go to `Component config > Dhyara ad hoc network`
 To build and flash the application use `idf.py build` and `idf.py flash` as usual.

+\image menuconfig menuconfig.png

 See [Building the examples](docs/examples.md).